 Natural Vs. Synthetic

 Again, like the bespoke option, you’ll be lucky to find a pure wool suit for your price range.
-So let’s talk fabric.
-Most cheap suits will come in materials made from the following synthetic fibres: polyester, viscose, elastane, Lycra and spandex.
+So let’s talk about fabric.
+Most cheap suits will come in materials made from the following synthetic fibres: polyester, viscose, elastane, Lycra, and spandex.

-As a rule, read the label to understand what suit fabric you are trying on and try on different blends.
-Elastane and Lycra will offer a more stretch for skinny fits, linen will feel summery and more casual, and a polyester-wool blend suit will feel perfect for the office.
+As a rule, make sure you find out what fabric a suit is made from before you purchase and try to go for the following: Elastane and Lycra will offer more stretch, linen will feel soft and breathable (but is more casual), and a polyester-wool blend suit is perfect for the office.

-The cheap suit for work looks best in traditional neutrals – black, grey, navy and brown – and in minimal prints such as checks, herringbone or fine pinstripes (never thick or wide pyjama types).
-There is nothing worse than a suit that looks novelty, and because the cheap suit may look less luxury in fabric compared to more luxury models, keeping things classic in the office will help you look more suave.
+The cheap suit for work looks best in traditional neutrals – black, grey, navy, and brown – and in minimal prints such as checks, herringbone, or fine pinstripes (never thick or wide pyjama-type stripes).
+There is nothing worse than a suit that looks novelty, and because the cheap suit’s fabric may look less luxurious when compared to more expensive suits, keeping things classic in the office will help you look more suave.

 Over accessorising falls into this category, too.
 Stick to a business-savvy tie with a tasteful stripe and colour and play around with woven and flat-look options for textural difference.
 A nice watch adds some instant dollars to your ensemble.
 As do quality-made, leather lace-ups, freshly polished.
 Add a waistcoat to form a three-piece suit and you’re mighty dapper, instantly.

 Bolder windowpane checks and geo prints look great on the weekend and give you a chance to flash some personality.
 Not into outlandish tailoring?
-Pop a printed pocket square into your navy jacket and loose your tie and socks.
-And voila, you’re on trend, sharp and no one will ever know just how little you’ve spent.
+Pop a printed pocket square into your navy jacket and lose the tie and socks.
+And voila, you’re on trend, sharp, and no one will ever know just how little you’ve spent.